yjg30737/edge-tts-gui/README.md

 # edge-tts-gui
 This shows how to use edge-tts on Python without showing mpv window asynchronously.
 Also, you can stop playing edge-tts in the middle.
+MP3 and VTT(for subtitle) files are generated for mpv to play, and after mpv is terminated, both will be deleted.

 ## Requirements
 * PySide6